desmondkz/FreshEEE/README.md

 # FreshEEE

-An android app for NTU EEE freshmen.
+An android app for NTU EEE freshmen, including login and registration functions.